 Tapas in Spain – delicious!
 Classic albóndigas are a favorite in bars throughout Spain.
-Albóndigas are Spanish meatballs.
+Albóndigas in Spanish Red Sauce are Spanish meatballs.
 In a Spanish red sauce they have a smoky-tasty flavor that goes perfectly with Manchego cheese and a thirst quenching low-carb Sangria.
 In our recipe we eliminated most of the carbs and highlighted the smoked paprika flavor to make this a “go-to” small plate recipe.

 As with most meatball recipes, we start with a mixture of ground beef and ground pork.
 We use a 2 to 1 ratio and generally look for ground beef that is 80% lean – a little extra fat content makes the meatballs more tasty.
 To firm up our mix we use Chicharrones that have been finely pulsed into crumbs instead of using bread.
 Grated Manchego cheese, Spanish mild smoked paprika, and plenty of chopped garlic are the key taste ingredients.